kkeiper1103/snhu-portfolio/README.md

 In short, this repository is a collection of work from various SNHU courses that I need to put together for the final program project.
 You will find a collection of various documents and programs that I have compiled in this repository.

+## CS 340 - Client/Server Development

+* **How do you write programs that are maintainable, readable, and adaptable?
+Especially consider your work on the CRUD Python module from Project One, which you used to connect the dashboard widgets to the database in Project Two.
+What were the advantages of working in this way?
+How else could you use this CRUD Python module in the future?**

+One of the big ways to write maintainable software is to use dependency injection; in the AnimalShelter.py file, we use it to be able to "inject" the username and password into the class, that way we can load the credentials from where-ever they live, such as an .env file or shell built-ins.

+Another way is to abstract the actions a class can take, which we did with our CRUD methods.
+We don't necessarily care *how* the animals are created, just that they *are* created; it's the same with Reading, Updating and Deleting.
+As long as the data gets saved, we can simply concern ourselves with the business logic of the project, not the actual implementation details.

+* **How do you approach a problem as a computer scientist?
+Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.
+How did your approach to this project differ from previous assignments in other courses?
+What techniques or strategies would you use in the future to create databases to meet other client requests?**

+I've been working in software for long enough that I don't really think my approach to grazioso salvare was different than any of my previous ones.
+I'm used to developing CRUD apis for the work I do.
+I've worked on budgeting software for myself, gardening calendar stuff, and student information for work, and I have frequently created apis that are based in CRUD.

+Techniques and strategies that I would use are to draw up the information required in a datatype; for example, when developing a dashboard for tracking expenses and income, my thoughts would be "The bubble of data I want is a Transaction, so what information exists in a transaction?
+A credit/debit type, an amount type, a category type, a datetime type, etc".
+Then I would create the database for it.
+With MongoDB, however, I wouldn't need to define the schema.

+* **What do computer scientists do, and why does it matter?
+How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**

+Computer scientists find efficient ways to model and solve real-world problems using digital tools.
+For Grazioso Salvare, I imagine they keep track of all their potential dogs in a spreadsheet, if they're tech-savvy, or a binder if they're not.
+Even just having a map of where each available dog is located would be nearly impossible using a binder, and would go out of sync very quickly.
+By using computer science to move the information to a digital catalogue, we can enable always-in-sync mapping and data aggregation from the data available to the company.
+This is much more difficult to do with even spreadsheets, let alone paper binders.

 ## CS 330 Computer Graphics

 When I design software, I like to sit down and think about abstractions.
 In the case of Graphics Programming, what happens if you want to use the same